hiliuyin/CPPPrimer5thEdition/EffectiveModernCpp/DeducingTypes.md

 decltype(f()) x = 0;  // x is const int
 decltype((f()) y = 0; // y is const int; 因为 f() 返回的是右值
 ```
+- Things to Remember
+ + decltype almost always yields the type of a variable or expression without any modifications.
+ + For lvalue expressions of type T other than names, decltype always reports a type of T&.